thadguidry/respec/ReSpec-Editor's-Guide.md

 At times you need to include an external resource directly into your document.
 This may be because your specifications have additional boilerplate, or (like it's done in this very guide) because you want examples to be both inlined and accessed directly without having to make sure that they are always in sync.

 Inclusion of external content in ReSpec is done using the [`data-include`](data-include) attribute.
 It is expected to point to a resource, using its relative path from the including document.
-The content will get included as a child of the element on which the inclusion is performed (unless data-include-replace is used, in which case it replaces the element), replacing its existing content.
+The content will get included as a child of the element on which the inclusion is performed, replacing its existing content (unless [`data-include-replace`](data-include-replace) is used, in which case it replaces the element).

 In the processing pipeline, inclusion happens right after everything to do with the document's headers, style, and transformations have happened, which means that all the processing to do with structure, inlines, WebIDL, and everything else is applied to the included content as if it had always been part of the source.

 At times however one does not wish included content to be processed as if it were intended to be ReSpec content.
 For instance, content containing HTML may be an example that should not be processed (the examples in this document are included that way).
 In such cases, you can specify [`data-include-format='text'`](data-include-format).
 This will include the content as if it were text, and therefore only process it as much as text is expected to be.
-The only recognized value is text, nominally you can always set it to html but that's the default value.
+The only recognized value are "text" and "markdown", nominally you can always set it to "html" but that's the default value.

 There is an important caveat to take into account with the `data-include` functionality.
 ReSpec is designed so as to make life easier on editors.
-Because of that, people who do not wish to run a local web server and simply want to edit and refresh the specification they're working on from their local drives, using a file: URI in the browser, are generally supported in doing so (this involves some trickery behind the scenes since it would normally make it impossible to load some of the content that ReSpec uses — but that's not something you should ever have to know).
+Because of that, people who do not wish to run a local web server and simply want to edit and refresh the specification they're working on from their local drives, using a file:// URI in the browser, are generally supported in doing so (this involves some trickery behind the scenes since it would normally make it impossible to load some of the content that ReSpec uses — but that's not something you should ever have to know).
 When using `data-include`, this is no longer possible.
-You either have to serve your ReSpec content from a web server or the included content will get blocked by the same-origin policy (which applies to all things `file:`).
+You either have to serve your ReSpec content from a web server or the included content will get blocked by the same-origin policy (which applies to all things `file://`).
 There is, unfortunately, no easy way to work around this.
 Be sure to note however that if you're not using `data-include`, you never have to worry about this.
+Though, we will still recommend you to spin-up a local http server to [serve static files](https://gist.github.com/willurd/5720255).

-Finally, at times, you may wish to perform a quick and dirty transformation of some of your content.
-If the transformation is one that is commonly used and could be of general usefulness outside your own specification, then the proper way of handling it is to add the functionality to ReSpec itself.
-However, in a pinch, this approach will work as well.
-The way in which it is done is that you include a globally available Javascript function that takes the ReSpec utils object as its first parameter and a string of the content to be transformed as its second; then returns the processed value.
-Then where you wish the transformation to apply, you place a `data-transform` attribute — it will then process the entire content.
+Finally, at times, you may wish to perform a quick and dirty transformation of some of your content included with `data-include`.
+You can use [`data-oninclude`](data-oninclude) for that.
+The way in which it is done is that you include a globally available Javascript function that takes the ReSpec utils object as its first parameter, a string of the content to be transformed as its second, and a third parameter indicating the relative URL from which content was loaded; then returns the processed value.
 The value of `data-transform` is a white space separated list of JavaScript function names.
 They are applied left to right, as if they were a pipeline.
-Again, I would like to stress that, in general, that is not the recommended approach.

-If you wish to transform content brought in with `data-include` irrespective of whether it is loaded, use [`data-oninclude`](data-oninclude).
-It behaves exactly like [`data-transform`](data-transform) except that the function gets a third parameter indicating the relative URL from which the content was loaded.

 ### Common Inline Processing